TheVictorDevX/JavaGUIToDoList/README.md

-# JavaGUIToDoList
-A simple JavaFX to-do list app that lets you add, delete, and complete tasks with checkboxes. ✅
+# ✅ JavaFX To-Do List App

+A simple and clean desktop to-do list application built using **JavaFX**.
+You can add tasks, delete them, and mark them as completed with checkboxes.

+---

+## 🧠 Features

+- ➕ Add new tasks
+- ❌ Delete selected tasks
+- ☑️ Check off completed tasks
+- 🔁 Live updates using JavaFX property binding